Online PD Measurements in Underground Power Cable

 High Frequency Current Transformer (HFCT) are clamp on inductive sensors that can be clamped around power cable metallic sheath that is connected to substation earth.
 While installing HFCT sensors, the polarity of these sensors should be pointing towards earth direction.
 This will later help in analysing partial discharge signals and their direction.
 A positive pulse travelling in the direction of polarity of High Frequency Current Transformer will give output as positive pulse and vice versa.

-It is very important that High Frequency Current Transformer sensor should be clamped around metallic sheath which is coming out of power cable, passing though HFCT and then connected to earth.
+The High-Frequency Current Transformer (HFCT) sensor must be clamped around the metallic sheath that exits the power cable, passes through the HFCT, and terminates at the earth connection.
 It is very important for online partial discharge measurement as mistakes do happen.
-Such mistakes should be avoided.
+Avoid such mistakes.

-A Transient Earth Voltage sensor can be connected to inside or outside of medium voltage air insulated metal clad switchgear to detect local termination defects.
+Experts can connect a Transient Earth Voltage (TEV) sensor inside or outside medium-voltage air-insulated metal-clad switchgear to detect local termination defects.
 Application of HFCT together with TEV can help identify internal versus local PD at termination

 Do you know Rugged Monitoring Hsens-H (HFCT Sensor) and Hsens-T (TEV sensor) are equipped with transient overvoltage protection within sensors to minimize transients that can damage the electronics connected to them.